-Gonzaga University welcomes the transfer student, and realizes that the unique contributions offered by students with diverse backgrounds enhance the vitality of the Gonzaga community.
-Applicants from other colleges and universities should note the following conditions:

-- 1) Transfer credits must have been completed at a regionally accredited college or university. - 2) Transfer credits are evaluated on a course-by-course - 3) Each transfer course must have a grade of 2.0 or higher on a 4.0 scale. - 4) Transfer course grades do not calculate in the Gonzaga University GPA. - 5) "Pass" grades, "Satisfactory" grades, (or the equivalent) will be accepted in transfer as general elective credit, and will not fulfill any core, major, minor, or concentration requirements. - 6) In order to fulfill a specific requirement at Gonzaga, the transferred course must be similar in content and depth to a course taught at Gonzaga.
-Transfer credits submitted in fulfillment of a specific major requirement must have the approval of the department chairperson and dean of the school.

-- 7) Two-year college students (junior or community colleges) are allowed to transfer a maximum of 64 semester (or 96 quarter credits) in academic subjects.
-Only 64 of these semester credits can be applied towards a Gonzaga baccalaureate degree. - 8) Transfer students coming to Gonzaga with sixty or more acceptable semester credits from a community college are not permitted to enroll in any two-year institution for further transferable credit. - 9) The transfer of any extension or correspondence course credit is limited to six semester credits and requires the written approval of the Academic Vice President's Office. - 10) Some credit may be granted on the basis of A.P., C.L.E.P., I.B., and P.E.P. examinations.
-A brochure providing details is issued annually by the Admission Office and at www.gonzaga.edu/Admissions. - 11) Educational experience in the Armed Forces is accepted for some transfer credit.
+- G. Transfer and Evaluation of Credits Gonzaga University welcomes the transfer student, and realizes that the unique contributions offered by students with diverse backgrounds enhance the vitality of the Gonzaga community.
+Applicants from other colleges and universities should note the following conditions: - 1) Transfer credits must have been completed at a regionally accredited college or university. - Transfer credits are evaluated on a course-by-course basis and are not rounded up. - 3) Each transfer course must have a grade of 2.00 or higher on a 4.00 scale. - 4) Transfer course grades are not calculated into the Gonzaga University GPA. - 5) "Pass" grades, "Satisfactory" grades, (or the equivalent) will be accepted in transfer as general elective credit only, and will not fulfill any core, major, minor, or concentration requirements. - 6) In order to fulfill a specific requirement at Gonzaga, the transferred course must be similar in content and depth to a course taught at Gonzaga.
+Transfer credits submitted in fulfillment of a specific major requirement must have the approval of the department Chairperson and Dean of the school. - 7) Two-year college students (junior or community colleges) are allowed to transfer a maximum of 64 semester (or 96 quarter) credits in academic subjects.
+Only 64 of these semester credits can be applied toward a Gonzaga baccalaureate degree. - 8) Transfer students coming to Gonzaga with sixty or more acceptable semester credits from a community college are not permitted to enroll in any two-year institution for further transferable credit. - 9) The transfer of any extension or correspondence course credit is limited to six semester credits and requires the written approval of the Academic Vice President's Office. - 10) Some credit may be granted on the basis of A.P., C.L.E.P., I.B., and P.E.P. examinations.
+A brochure providing details is issued annually by the Admission Office and at www.gonzaga.edu/Admissions. - 11)Educational experience in the Armed Forces is accepted for some transfer credit.
 Consideration is given to the service school training especially in a Defense Language Institute or in U.S.A.F.I. courses. - 12) All transfer students must complete at least 30 semester credits at Gonzaga immediately preceding their graduation from the University.
-In the School of Business Administration, transfer students must earn at least 50% of their business administration core and major courses at Gonzaga University. - 13) Students transferring in with 45 or more semester credits are permitted to waive either the Philosophy elective (400 level) or applied Religious Studies course (300 level). - 14) Students may not enroll and complete courses through any other institution while on a Leave of Absence status through Gonzaga (with the exception of non-sponsored study abroad programs.)
+In the School of Business Administration, transfer students must earn at least 50% of their business administration core and major courses at Gonzaga University. - Students transferring in with 45 or more semester credits are permitted to waive either the Philosophy

+- elective (400 level) or applied Religious Studies course (300 level). - 14) Students may not register in courses through any other institution while on a Leave of Absence status through Gonzaga (with the exception of non-sponsored study abroad programs.)

-J. Transfer of Credits
+H. Transfer of Credits